 • Flexibility to add or remove properties within your portfolio

-We regularly work on projects with other property professionals such as surveyors and law firms, and enjoy taking a collaborative based approach.
+We regularly work on projects with property professionals such as surveyors and law firms, and enjoy taking a collaborative based approach.